ganbuan/CyberNotebook/README.md

 Basic syntax: **sqlmap -u [GET_URL] [flags]**

-Note: GET URLs can be taken from Developer Tools -> Network after sending a sample POST request.
+Note: GET URLs can be taken from Developer Tools -> Network after sending a sample POST request; add ' ' to URLs to handle special characters (e.g. ?)

 Some key information flags to take note of:
 + **--help** - lists all available flags